Leafwing-Studios/fop-rules/docs/character-options/classes/ascendant.md

 When you reach level 20, you have achieved your ideal form: body and mind existing in perfect harmony.
 Whenever you successfully use the Meditate downtime activity, choose one of the following effects:

 - There is no limit to the number of times that you may use your Combination Strikes feature per round but you may no longer take the Defend major action.
-- At the start of each of your turns, remove one stack of each affliction and condition from yourself.
+- At the start of each of your turns, remove one stack of each affliction and ailment from yourself.
 When you use the Defend major action and take advantage of your Meditation class feature, gain 12 absorption.
 - Your movement speed is doubled, attacks of opportunity against you have disadvantage and you may pass through enemy tiles.
 - You have advantage on all special attacks.
 You may make Shove and Expose attacks using your Combination Strikes feature without spending any extra essence or counting against the total number of attacks used, although your chain still breaks if you miss them.